bfbachmann/blang/docs/README.md

 impl User {
     // Creates a new user with the given username and age. fn new(username: str, age: u64): User {
     return User{
     username: username
     age: age
     }
     }

     // Returns a copy of this user with the new username. fn with_username(self, new_username: str): User {
-        // This is a call to a class method. return User.new(new_username, self.age)
+    // This is a call to a class method. return User.new(new_username, self .age)
 }

 fn is_senior(self): bool {
 return self.age
 }
 }

 fn apply_discounts(user: User) {